hergin/image-classifier/README.md

 ## Python commands
 Project tested with Python 3.12
+* Clone this repo and CD into it
 * Create virtual env
   * `python -m venv .`
 * Activate virtual env